 | Senior | Gentle walks, short play sessions, mental games |

 Regular vet visits help catch problems early.
 Screenings for hips, eyes, and teeth are important, especially for seniors.
+Coat care is also essential throughout every life stage.
+Learn more in our Australian Shepherd grooming basics guide, including brushing frequency and seasonal shedding tips.
 Lifestyle factors like neutering/spaying, maintaining a healthy weight, and avoiding stress also support longevity.

 Senior Dog Care Checklist